-Spring Beauty - Claytonia virginica ($3 per tuber)
+Spring Beauty - Claytonia virginica ($3 per tuber) Fall shipping only!

 Spring Beauty is an easy to grow, beautiful spring ephemeral that produces an abundance of graceful pinkish-white flowers.
 It's best edible feature is the medium to small corms (tubers) it yields, but the greens can also be eaten.
 While it does not grow particularly quickly, the plant will seed itself freely, producing tiny tubers the first year that can then be replanted easily, producing many small to medium size tubers the second year.
 Once established it can cover large areas, providing both ample food and aesthetic pleasure. $3 per tuber.